-- Taxes imposed on goods, such as real estate tax, stamp tax, registration duties and municipal fees - Royalty payments for the use of patents, copyrights, know-how and trademarks provided that they are determined on an arm's length basis - A specific bad debt reserve is allowed, where: - (a) The dispute on the receivable is under review by the Courts, or - (b) The receivable has not been paid after a formal notarized or written request to pay which does not exceed TRY4,000 (for year 2022), - (c) Special reserve requirements for non-performing loans defined in the Banking Law and related regulations. - Business-related representation and entertainment expenses - Travel expenses (including meals and lodging) are deductible if they are incurred for business purposes and are reasonable as compared with the importance of business.
-However, the deductible rent expense for each passenger car is limited with TRY 8,000 (VAT excluded) per month for the taxpayers who are not engaged in rental or operation of these vehicles.
-In addition only 70% of the expenses regarding passenger cars can be booked as expense by the taxpayers that are not engaged in rental or operation of these vehicles. - Donations to governmental institutions, municipalities, villages, associations that pursue the public interest and foundations under the Civil Code with a tax exempt status granted by the Government, and organizations engaged with scientific research and development are deductible, up to 5% of taxable income of the relevant year - All expenses and donations made for the construction of schools, health premises, dormitories, nursery schools, rest homes, rehabilitation centers, and all kind of donations and gifts made to these corporations for the construction of the mentioned premises or for the continuance of the activities of the existing premises
+- Taxes imposed on goods, such as real estate tax, stamp tax, registration duties and municipal fees - Royalty payments for the use of patents, copyrights, know-how and trademarks provided that they are determined on an arm's length basis - A specific bad debt reserve is allowed, where: - (a) The dispute on the receivable is under review by the Courts, or - (b) The receivable has not been paid after a formal notarized or written request to pay which does not exceed TRY14,000 (for year 2023), - (c) Special reserve requirements for non-performing loans defined in the Banking Law and related regulations. - Business-related representation and entertainment expenses - Travel expenses (including meals and lodging) are deductible if they are incurred for business purposes and are reasonable as compared with the importance of business.
+However, for year 2024, the deductible rent expense for each passenger car is limited with TRY 26,000 (VAT excluded) per month and depreciation expense is limited with TRY 790,000 (excluding VAT and Special Consumption Taxes) while VAT and Special Consumption Taxes are limited with TRY 690,000 for the taxpayers who are not engaged in rental or operation of these vehicles.
+In addition, only 70% of the expenses regarding passenger cars can be booked as expense by the taxpayers that are not engaged in rental or operation of these vehicles. - Donations to governmental institutions, municipalities, villages, associations that pursue the public interest and foundations under the Civil Code with a tax exempt status granted by the Government, and organizations engaged with scientific research and development are deductible, up to 5% of taxable income of the relevant year

-- Donations made in cash or in-kind for the natural disasters decided to be helped by President - Sponsorship expenses for amateur sport activities determined by the relevant laws and 50% of sponsorship expenses for the professional sport activities - Employee salaries and payment to the chairman, directors and auditors are deductible.
+- All expenses and donations made for the construction of schools, health premises, dormitories, nursery schools, rest homes, rehabilitation centers, and all kind of donations and gifts made to these corporations for the construction of the mentioned premises or for the continuance of the activities of the existing premises - Donations made in cash or in-kind for the natural disasters decided to be helped by President - Sponsorship expenses for amateur sport activities determined by the relevant laws and 50% of sponsorship expenses for the professional sport activities - Employee salaries and payment to the chairman, directors and auditors are deductible.
 Payments may be in the form of allowances, fees, premiums and bonuses.
-Payments in kind are also tax deductible but are deemed as salary and taxed as such. - Interest costs; either as a direct charge or as depreciation expense, when capitalized - Undocumented expenses up to 0.5 % of the gross income realized in foreign currency related to export, construction and maintenance services performed outside of Turkey, and international transportations - Fees paid to the Employer's Union are deductible with the condition that monthly fees paid should not exceed the daily total payment of salaries
+Payments in kind are also tax deductible but are deemed as salary and taxed as such. - Interest costs; either as a direct charge or as depreciation expense, when capitalized - Fees paid to the Employer's Union are deductible with the condition that monthly fees paid should not exceed the daily total payment of salaries